mhumphries-wlu/PearlEdit/README.md

 Transcription Pearl Image Preprocessing Tool v0.9 beta

 A Python-based image editing tool for preprocessing transcription images with features for splitting, cropping, rotating, and adjusting images.
+Now runs as a standalone application with modular architecture.

 ## Features